Anointing of the sick: explanation of the sacrament

 Saint Expedite.
 Catholic Prayers to ask for an Urgent Miracle.
 Use this article when you need it, and read our other articles on the Catholic Mass Times website.

-To fully understand what the anointing of the sick is, it is crucial to understand the particular grace of the Holy Spirit that is received.
-This grace provides comfort, peace and encouragement to face the difficulties of serious illness or old age.
-According to the Catechism, this grace is a gift of the Holy Spirit that renews trust and faith in God, and strengthens against the temptations of the evil one, especially the temptation to discouragement and anguish in the face of death (Catechism, 1520).
-This divine assistance seeks not only the healing of the soul, but also of the body, if it is God’s will.
-Moreover, if the sick person has committed sins, they will be forgiven through this sacrament (Catechism, 1520).
+To fully understand what the Anointing of the Sick is, it is crucial to understand the particular grace of the Holy Spirit that is received.
+This grace provides comfort, peace, and encouragement to face the difficulties of serious illness or old age.
+According to the Catechism, this grace is a gift of the Holy Spirit that renews confidence and faith in God, and strengthens against the temptations of the evil one, especially the temptation of discouragement and anguish in the face of death (Catechism, 1520).
+This divine assistance not only seeks the healing of the soul, but also of the body, if it is God’s will.
+Furthermore, if the sick person has committed sins, they will be forgiven through this sacrament (Catechism, 1520).

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.